 The Board considers a director to be "independent" if they are independent and free from any interest and any business or other relationship which could or could reasonably be perceived to materially interfere with the director's ability to act with the best interests of the Corporation, other than interests and relationships arising from shareholding.
-Mario Szotlender and Luis Sáenz are each independent of the Corporation.
-The Board considers that Fernando E. Ganoza, the CEO of the Corporation, and Jorge R. Ganoza, the President of the Corporation, are not independent because they are members of management.
+Mario Szotlender, Luis Sáenz and Jonathan Goodman are each independent of the Corporation.
+The Board considers that Fernando E. Ganoza, the CEO of the Corporation, and Jorge R. Ganoza, the VP Operations and Projects and former President of the Corporation, are not independent because they are members of management.
 Luis D. Ganoza is not considered independent due to his familial relationship with Fernando E. Ganoza and Jorge R. Ganoza.
 Michael D. Winn is also not considered independent due to his relationship with Seabord - see "Management Contracts".